 Below are a list of resource downloads on party & event planning policies.

-RMF has complied a comprehensive Risk Management Plan template which highlights the guiding policies and major risk exposures for Chapters.
+RMF has compiled a comprehensive Risk Management Plan template which highlights the guiding policies and major risk exposures for Chapters.

 Click here to make a copy of the template as an editable Google Document.
 (You must sign-in to Google and Click File>Make a Copy)